rickithadi/bigduckmusic.com/src/pages/features/2020-12-09-weekly-picks-5th-december-2020.md

 \-

-With light innocent touches to indie-pop formulas, RENE has slowly established herself with an energetic, guitar-friendly persona over the past couple of years, emerging in events like The Great Singapore Replay and SCAPR's Music Day Out .
+With light innocent touches to indie-pop formulas, RENE has slowly established herself with an energetic, guitar-friendly persona over the past couple of years, emerging in events like The Great Singapore Replay and SCAPE's Music Day Out .
 “RENE is a pop-rock musician.
 Pop Punk?
 Punk rock?
 Alternative…?” her Spotify bio tells us.
 To “rock” kids on the block, her singles presented an undoubtedly appealing sound perfectly on trend – with her pleasant melodies and upbeat vocal deliveries allowing a buoyancy that finds kinship with other teen-friendly pop attempts on the island (see tragically: [Royal Estate](https://open.spotify.com/track/4l8xFbuOP5shyhH5b3z9e9?si=31vZPHuHQrSjN6YWJx4Ykw)).
 Unfortunately, with her first single, she finds herself with a case of mistaken identity.
 The answer definitely lies within these realms – sadly, her answer is most definitely not punk.

 It’s marketable!
 But as the video finds RENE fronting the guerilla stage of DIY bastion Lithe House, there’s a misplaced energy that’s hard to ignore.
 With production so polished and neutered, the song is scrubbed devoid of any sense of rock-star energy sonically or attitude, and certainly nothing close to the indie rock guise she's trying to put on.